mayamous3/regexin123/gist-regexin123.md

 You can see that #s 3 and 4 from our example (Described in Regex Components) use character classes.

+In [a-z\.], allowable characters are a-z and . (period)

 ### The OR Operator
+OR operators are represented by a | symbol and give you a way to specify alternative patterns... i.e. more than one pattern that can be matched against the input string.

+The URL Validation example does not include an OR operator, so I've given an example below.

+yes|no - this will match an input string to either yes OR no which are acceptable values.

 ### Flags
+Flags can be used to make adjustments to the matching behavior of the regex pattern.

+There are no flags in the URL validation example, but a few commonly used flags are:

+1. i : This flag treats uppercase and lowercase letters as the same.
+2. g : This flag gives the ability to perform multiple matches within the input string instead of stopping at the first match.
+3. m : Gives the ability to recognize the start and end of each line.

 ### Character Escapes
+A \ can be used to escape characters in Regex.
+Characters are escaped so that they can be applied in their literal sense, rather than as functions of the regex match.

+In [a-z\.] from our URL example, the period is the escaped character so that it can be included in the list of characters along with the lowercase letters.

 ## Conclusion
 To conclude, this regex pattern matches and validates URLs that meet the following criteria:
 * With or without a protocol (http or https).
 * Has a domain name which consists of lowercase letters, digits, periods, and hyphens.